pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 ------

-The generic class :class:`~eventsourcing.dcb.domain.Tagged` encapsulates a :class:`~eventsourcing.dcb.domain.Decision`, along with some tag strings.
+The generic class :class:`~eventsourcing.dcb.domain.Tagged` encapsulates a :class:`~eventsourcing.dcb.domain.Decision`, along with some tag strings, and a unique identifier for the decision.
 It corresponds to the "typed and tagged" lower-level :ref:`DCB event <DCB Event>` type.

 .. literalinclude:: ../../eventsourcing/dcb/domain.py